Religion in Jamaica: Eastern Orthodoxy

 Other recorded instances of Orthodox clergy on the island included St. Cyprian's Anglican Church located in Highgate, St. Mary, which was visited by Archimandrite Gerasimos El Azar, a visiting Syrian priest, who served the Divine Liturgy there in March 1933.
-The Orthodox Divine Liturgy was also served at the Kingston Parish Church (St. Thomas the Apostle Anglican Church, in Kingston) at least on a few occasions in the 1920s and 1930s.
+The Orthodox Divine Liturgy was also served at the Kingston Parish Church (St. Thomas the Apostle Anglican Church in Kingston) at least on a few occasions in the 1920s and 1930s.
 According to the Jamaica Gleaner (cited February 23, 1924), the Very Rev. Archpriest Fr.
 Basil Moses Kerbawy (an early Lebanese American Historian and Advocate, and Dean of St. Nicholas Syrian Orthodox Cathedral in Brooklyn) served Orthodox Paschal services.
 On at least two other occasions, in 1928 and again in 1933, Orthodox Paschal services were also held at the Kingston Parish Church by visiting Orthodox clergy; the Rev. Fr.
 Agoplos Golam, Archimandrite of the Greek Orthodox Church, who was a visiting Greek priest to Jamaica (Jamaica Gleaner, April 10, 1928), and the Rt.
 Rev. Archimandrite Garassinous El Azar, visiting Syrian priest to Jamaica (The Daily Gleaner, February 28, 1933).

 Today, there is a small but steadily growing number of Orthodox believers in Jamaica.
 One example is a native Jamaican man who asked the Greek Orthodox Archdiocese of America to establish a mission in the country for inquirers like him and others.
 The mission was established on 24 April 2015 as the Holy Orthodox Archdiocese in Jamaica, a Vicariate of the Greek Orthodox Metropolis of Mexico of the Patriarchate of Constantinople.
 On 15 December 2019, the mission announced that it had officially decided to leave its original jurisdiction in favor of the Russian Orthodox Church Outside Russia.
 Metropolitan Hilarion has put Vladyka Luke of Syracuse in charge of receiving the mission.

-The Jamaican Orthodox Mission currently has two communities: St. Timothy the Apostle Orthodox Church (Kingston), and St. Moses the Black Orthodox Church (Trelawny).
+The Jamaican Orthodox Mission currently has two communities: St. Timothy the Apostle Orthodox Church (Kingston) and St. Moses the Black Orthodox Church (Trelawny).

-Rastafari movement
+Rastafari

 The Rastafari movement or Rasta is a new religious movement that arose in the 1930s in Jamaica, which at the time was a country with a predominantly Christian culture where 98% of the people were the black descendants of slaves.
 Its adherents worship Haile Selassie I, Emperor of Ethiopia (ruled 1930–1974), as God incarnate, the Second Advent of Jesus Christ or as Christ in his Kingly Character, depending on their views on the Emperor.
 The 2011 census found that 1% of the population were Rastafari.

 Other religions

 Other popular religions in Jamaica include Islam, Bahá'í Faith with perhaps 8000 Bahá'ís and 21 Local Spiritual Assemblies, Buddhism, Sikhism and Hinduism.
 There is also a small population of around 200 Jews forming the Shaare Shalom Synagogue in Kingston, who describe themselves as Liberal-Conservative.
 The first Jews in Jamaica trace their roots back to early 15th-century Spain and Portugal.
 There are an estimated 1,500-6,500 Muslims in Jamaica and approximately 21% of the population has no religious affiliation.

+Along with Rastafari, Afro-American religions birthed in Jamaica include Revivalism and Kumina.